allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ### Teamwork

-Teamwork is evaluated both on your contributions to group projects and your readiness to allow others to participate and learn.
+Teamwork is evaluated both on your contributions to group labs and your readiness to allow others to participate and learn.
 If another student in your group is struggling with a concept, see if you can help them understand it, rather than doing it for them.

 Your teamwork grade will be based on instructor observations of your participation in group work, as well as your code contributions and reflections on group assignments.
 To receive a checkmark for teamwork, you should:

 - Participate actively in group labs.
-- Complete reflection requirements for 80% of group labs and group projects.
+- Complete reflection requirements for 80% of group labs.
 - Contribute commits to group lab repositories, once we have set up collaborative repos later in the semester.

 ### In-class Exercises